-Yes, it is a very common reaction to your diagnosis and the operation.
+Yes.
+It is a very common reaction to your diagnosis and the operation.
 Also sometimes being away from your family and friends can make you feel weepy.
-If these feelings persist or develop when you leave hospital, the advice and support of your friends, family, GP, or gynaecology CNS may be able to help you.
+If these feelings persist or develop when you leave hospital, the advice and support of your friends, family, GP, or gynaecology CNS may help.
 There are also a number of local and national support groups.
 (See page 20).